What We Do

-We support the development and coordination of science programs to advance the incorporation of ecosystem information into living marine resource management.
+We support the development and coordination of science programs including habitat to advance the incorporation of ecosystem information into living marine resource management.

 We continually strive to advance the science that informs fisheries and protected resources management.
 As part of our ongoing improvement efforts, we conduct a systematic peer review process at our regional science centers and national Office of Science and Technology to improve integration, identify best practices, and share successes and challenges within our science enterprise.

 We provide mission support by maintaining and improving the quality and credibility of NOAA Fisheries’ scientific activities.
 We also provide application management and development to support timely access to NOAA Fisheries data resources.

 Dr. Cyr has served as the Director of the Office of Science and Technology since 2009.
 Since he joined NOAA in 1992, he has also served as an international affairs specialist with NOAA's Office of International Affairs, a fisheries biologist with the NOAA Fisheries Office of Protected Resources, and chief of the Marine Ecosystems Division in the Office of Science and Technology.
 Previously, he was head of the Ocean Science and Living Resources Program of the Intergovernmental Oceanographic Commission of UNESCO.